Where you can go on holiday | Check FCDO updates before you travelFind out more

 You might well book your holiday in Majorca dreaming of nothing more than white sand, the turquoise Mediterranean and a never-ending supply of ice-cold mojitos.

-There’s nothing wrong with that, of course, but the island has a lot more to offer if you can drag yourself off your sunbed.
+There’s nothing wrong with that, of course, but a holiday to this island of Spain has a lot more to offer if you can drag yourself off your sunbed.

 Hop on a bike and zoom around the mountains, mooch around honey-hued villages, take the train and get off wherever you fancy, go birdwatching in a nature reserve – there are options to keep everyone in the family happy, no matter what time of year you visit, writes Annie Bennett.